 Where Do You Do Your, You Know… Business?

 I’m sure by now you have noticed that washroom facilities and running water are lacking in this yurt.
 No worries!
 There is a comfort station with heated water for showering as well as two sinks, electric hand dryers and flush toilets a 2-minute walk from the yurt.
 The comfort station is also where you get your potable water from to wash your dishes and cook with in the laundry facilities.

 There was an outhouse right next to our site.
 We (I) used it once in a pinch, but not more than that as the water is turned off at the outhouses and you cannot wash your hands after doing your business.
 Oh the joy of the subzero temperatures!

 The hiking trails turn into cross country ski trails and they were being used a lot while we were there.
 We did not snowshoe on those trails as it would be dangerous to get in the way of the skiers.
-There are signs telling snowshoer’s to not go on the trails.
-Again, it’s best to snowshoe at the Nipissing Campground area as it’s closed to campers for camping in winter.
+There are signs telling snowshoers to not go on the trails.
+It’s best to snowshoe at the Nipissing Campground area as it’s closed to campers for camping in winter.

 Want to reserve your Ontario Parks getaway?
 Check out upcoming events across the province in 2019 and go #FindYourselfHere, click here!

-Disclaimer: We were guests of Ontario Parks during our visit in MacGregor Point Provincial Park, but in no way swayed us into having a good time.
+Disclaimer: We were guests of Ontario Parks during our visit to MacGregor Point Provincial Park, but in no way swayed us into having a good time.
 Our views remain our own.